A Non-Profit 501(c)(3) Organization

 times over the last few days, by kind folks who called it in, but she always ran away.

 I took Scout to meet up with, Shilah's owner, at the last spot she'd been seen.
 We started knocking on doors, asking to visit people's back yards.
-It's

-and around calling his dog's name from the car.
+driven up down and around calling his dog's name from the car.
 There was so much territory to cover and so many directions to choose from.

 As we were almost finished on that street, Scout turned to look behind us.
 We were being followed by a tired and grubby collie mix named Shilah.